 Ashes into a Tatoo

 There is a huge variety of urns to choose from, and no need to limit yourself to just those offered by the funeral director.
-They can be made form just about anything – metal, wood, glass, ceramic, stone or plastic… the list continues.
+They can be made from just about anything – metal, wood, glass, ceramic, stone or plastic… the list continues.

 They can be customised from a personal belonging of your choice, or incorporated into specially designed soft toys for young children to hug.